holli/deep_learning_code_comparison/README.md

 # Deep learning frameworks from coders perspective

-This repository includes sample python notebooks for some common usecases for various deep learning frameworks.
+This repository includes sample python codes and notebooks for some common usecases for various deep learning frameworks.
 Notebooks were done from the viewpoint of incrementally solving a specific problems.
 E.g. after defining a model there is a test that the code works by running on predicition instead of just trusting that the code is right.

-## Simple mnist cnn network example
+## Mnist cnn image classification example

 - Load mnist data
   - Show some samples
 - Define simple cnn model
-  - Test the code
-  - Train the model and print progress information
-  - Test the accuracy of the model
+  - Test the code - Train the model and print progress information - Test the accuracy of the model
   - Use gpu for calculations
 - Persist the work for future use
-  - Save the model
-  - Load the model
-  - Predict one image with the loaded model
+  - Save the model - Load the model - Predict one image with the loaded model

 **Different frameworks**